zinuzian/imagelab2018/doc/Report.md

 * Find my future plan in Image processing

 ### 1. Get used to pytorch
-we first design **autoencoder** of our own.
+* We first design **autoencoder** of our own.
 We must produce meaningful results within 2 weeks.

-My job is to make an encoder part of autoencoder.
+* My job is to make an encoder part of autoencoder.

 # Daily Report

+***

 ### 14th, May
 ### 1. To Create Tensor
 To create a random matrix that has "dynamic" dimension, so called **tensor**, we can use rand function, which needs **two parameters**.